kmpm/nodemcu-uploader/README.md

 Hi,
 This project is in need of maintenance and I (kmpm) do not have the time the project deserves.
-Look at https://github.com/kmpm/nodemcu-uploader/issues/90 for more information on what to do about it or email peter@kmpm.se
+Look at https://github.com/kmpm/nodemcu-uploader/issues/90 for more information on what to do about it or email me@kmpm.se

 Installation